dengkliu/system-design/README.md

 ### Service
 Divide the system into micro services.
 Split/Applicaiton/Module
+* Replay the featyures and add a service for each of them.
+* Merge shared service.

 ### Storage
 How to store and query the data?
 Schema/Data/SQL/NoSQL/File System